ShiftyKitty/MS3-FruGaol/TESTING.md

 - User attempted to sign up without uploading image.
 - Fix: Have made flash message easier to understand requesting that user must add logo for sign up.
+- Have also introduced h6 heading above image upload to inform user that logo upload is required for sign up

 #### Text Align Issue - Business Profile